By Jenna Chandler

 This home has been owned by the same family for more than 50 years, the listing says, and they’ve gloriously refrained from painting over all of the handsome wood moldings.
 Other notable features include an abundance of windows, a sun room, and a pool.

 The property measures .64 acres and is listed for $2.35 million.

-To read the full article visit their website here.
+To read full article click “Keep Reading” or visit their website here.